Rhino Calf Conceived by Artificial Insemination Due Soon

 Keepers will make sure Victoria’s behavior and temperament are normal for her and that she shows interest in her baby.
 Then we’ll leave them alone to rest and bond, but we’ll keep an extra-close eye on them with the new camera system.
 They’ll have around-the-clock care and monitoring to ensure they’re healthy and thriving.

 Thank you for your generous support of this one-of-a-kind program.
 You make milestones like this possible.

 While this is the first birth of its kind in San Diego Zoo Global’s 103-year history, it’s part of a larger commitment to save rhinos from extinction.
 We have been working for decades, along with other accredited organizations, to keep a sustainable population of rhinos safe under human care while working to protect them in the wild.
 When an average of three wild rhinos are killed each day by poachers, this is more important than ever.

-San Diego Zoo Global has the most successful rhino breeding and conservation programs of its kind in the world, and has welcomed nearly 200 rhino babies since 1972.
+San Diego Zoo Global has welcomed nearly 200 rhino babies since 1972.
 With the help of supporters like you, we’re committed to bringing these gentle giants back from the brink of extinction.